Background pattern

 (mg)

-Volume (ml) of the
+Volume (ml) to be

-drawn out and discarded
+withdrawn and discarded

-Volume (ml) of the
+Volume (ml) of final

-final infusion solution
+infusion solution required

-needed for the dose
+for the dose

-Greater than or equal to90
+Greater than or equal to 90

 500/500/250